rbturnbull/seqbank/README.rst

 .. start-quickstart

-A wrapper for large DNA sequence datasets
+A database to quickly read and write DNA sequence data in numerical form.

 Installation
 ============